iamcal/emoji-data/README.md

 This project provides easy-to-parse data about emoji, along with a spritesheet-style images for use on the web.

-The current version supports Unicode version 11.0.0.
+The current version supports Unicode version 12.1 (October 2019)

 You can see a catalog of the emoji data here: http://unicodey.com/emoji-data/table.htm